intel/gbs/README.rst

       gbs build -R repository -A arch [options] [package git dir] [package git dir] is optional, if not specified, current dir would be used.

   Examples:
       gbs build -R http://example1.org/packages/ \
                 -R http://example2.org/packages/ \
                 -A i586                          \
                 -D /usr/share/gbs/tizen-1.0.conf
-  Note:
-  if -D not specified, distconf key in ~/.gbs.conf would be used.

   Options:
       -h, --help          show this help message and exit --noinit            Skip initialization of build root and start with build